massoncheg/forgejo-docs/docs/user/issue-search.md

 license: 'CC-BY-SA-4.0'
 ---

-Since v11, Issue search on Forgejo replaced it's previously dropdown defined behaviour of searches with a query syntax defined by operators.
+Since v11, Issue search on Forgejo replaced its previously dropdown-defined behavior of searches with a query syntax defined by operators.

 ## Query Syntax